jclehner/bcm2-utils/FORMAT.md

 For a buffer containing the data `\xaa\xaa\xaa\xaa\xbb\xbb\xbb\xbb\xcc\xcc\xdd`, the checksum is thus `~(0xaaaaaaaa + 0xbbbbbbbb + 0xccccdd00)`, for `\xaa\xaa\xaa\xaa\xbb`,
 it would be `~(0xaaaaaaaa + 0x0000bb00)` (assuming `uint32_t` rollover on overflow).

+To simply check for a valid checksum, the `checksum` field is left as is.
+In this case, the result would be `0`, if the checksum is valid.

 ### GatewaySettings.bin (standard)